Alice Yao - AYAO Insurance

 In our experience, the easiest way to track expenses is to take pictures of receipts using your phone.
 You may also consider writing down some reference notes for these expenses using a simple notes app found in your phone.

-After a pipe burst in a customer's home that caused water to flood the entire first floor, a mitigation company was called for restoration.
-A team of specialists arrived with shop vacuums and commercial fans to remove water and dry out any moisture in-between walls and floors.
+A team of specialists arrived with shop vacuums and commercial fans to remove water and dry out any moisture left in the basement.

-For moisture to be completely removed, the equipment has to be actively working non-stop for several days.
-During this time, not only was the noise level very high in the customer's home, but the kitchen and bathrooms were also unusable due to water shutoff.
+During this time, not only was the noise level very high in the customer's home, but the smell was unbearable.

 Fortunately, the claim adjuster on this case quickly approved an immediate hotel accommodation, and our customer and his family were able to move forward with their daily activities.